Sv443/TamperTubePlus/README.txt

 Hotkeys (changeable):

+    F2: Open music mix playlist if it is available
     F4: Quick search (change search engine in settings)
     F8: Quick download (enter file format and a new window with the download opens)